jessepav/lacygoill-wiki-backup/vim/folding.md

 Besides, the fact that `:123windo "` makes Vim recompute folds is not documented.
 It would be brittle to rely on such an undocumented feature, because there is no guarantee that it continues working in the future.

+## Document that a new fold may be automatically closed when folds are recomputed.

+And only a new fold; not existing ones.
+And even if you use `:eval foldlevel(1)` instead of `zx`.

+Find a MWE.
+Does the issue depend on some options?

+From our vim-fold plugin:

+    " MWE:
+    "
+    "     $ vim -Nu NONE -S <(cat <<'EOF'
+    "         setl fml=0 fdm=manual fde=getline(v:lnum)=~#'^#'?'>1':'='
+    "         au BufWritePost * setl fdm=expr | eval foldlevel(1) | setl fdm=manual
+    "         %d|sil pu=repeat(['x'], 5)|1
+    "     EOF
+    "     ) /tmp/md.md
+    "
+    "     " press:  O # Esc :w  (the fold is closed automatically) "     " press:  O # Esc :w  (the fold is closed automatically if 'fml' is 0) "
+    " I think that for the issue to be reproduced, you need to:
+    "
+    "    - set `'fdl'` to 0 (it is by default)
+    "    - modify the buffer so that the expr method detects a *new* fold "    - switch from manual to expr

+## Document that in some circumstances, Vim has to decide whether a fold should be open or closed.

+When you:

+   - press `zx` or `zX`
+   - load a buffer
+   - add new lines which are detected as a new fold

+And in those cases, Vim uses the value of `'foldlevel'`.
+A fold above this value is closed; and below this value it's opened.
+`'foldlevel'`  is   a  window-local  option   which  may  be   initialized  with `'foldlevelstart'` (global option).

+Make sure our understanding is correct.

 ## Document that disabling folding temporarily may alter the view.